Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

 What is next?

-If you are thinking about making these promises for yourself, or on behalf of your child to bring them up to follow Jesus and be part of His church with you, come along a few times initially just to see if it is what you expect.
+If you are thinking about making these promises for yourself, or on behalf of your child to bring them up to follow Jesus and be part of His church with you, please do just come along a few times initially just to see if it is what you expect.

 Once you feel confident this could be your church, stay and make it your church.

 Baptism can only happen once in a lifetime.
 We want to help you make it the most important moment in your life, or your child’s.
-And if you think about it, when the last three questions of the Baptism Service ask about your relationship with Jesus Christ, if you don’t attend a church somewhere, it is a bit difficult to see how you can affirm them if you aren’t part of His church somewhere.
+And if you think about it, when the first promise of the Service is about you drawing them “by your example into the community of faith” and the last three questions of the Service ask about your relationship with Jesus Christ, if you don’t attend a church somewhere, it is a bit difficult to see how you can affirm them if you aren’t part of His church somewhere.

 Reaffirmation of Childhood Baptism Vows and Confirmation